sireliah/dragit/README.md

 - requires no configuration
 - single purpose - does only one thing and nothing more
 - works on Linux and Windows machines
+- automatically checks the firewalld config on Linux distros and offers opening the ports

 The application uses mDNS for automatic device discovery with help of `libp2p` library.
 The GUI is implemented in `gtk-rs`.